 Researchers are studying a variety of complementary health approaches to see whether they might be helpful for occasional anxiety or anxiety disorders.
 There is some evidence that mindfulness and other forms of meditation, music, relaxation techniques, and melatonin may be efficacious for anxiety, especially anxiety associated with medical procedures or chronic medical problems.
 However, there is not enough evidence on other complementary health approaches for anxiety to draw definitive conclusions about their efficacy.

-This issue of the digest provides a summary of current evidence on several complementary health approaches for anxiety, including mind and body practices and natural products.
+This issue of the digest provides a summary of current research on several complementary health approaches for anxiety, including mind and body practices and natural products.

 Although some studies of acupuncture for anxiety have had positive outcomes, in general, many of the studies on acupuncture for anxiety have been of poor methodological quality or not of statistical significance.
 In addition, because the research is extremely variable (e.g., number and variety of acupuncture points, frequency of sessions, and duration of treatment), it is difficult to draw firm conclusions about potential benefits.

 Meditation therapy is commonly used and has been shown to be of small to modest benefit for people with anxiety-related symptoms.
+There is some evidence that Transcendental Meditation may have a beneficial effect on anxiety.
 However, there is a lack of studies with adequate statistical power in patients with clinically diagnosed anxiety disorders, which makes it difficult to draw firm conclusions about its efficacy for anxiety disorders.

 Kava extract may produce moderately beneficial effects on anxiety symptoms; however, the use of kava supplements has been linked to a risk of severe liver damage.

-There is some evidence that suggests melatonin may help reduce anxiety in patients who are about to have surgery and may be as effective as standard treatment with midazolam in reducing preoperative anxiety.
+There is some research that suggests melatonin may help reduce anxiety in patients who are about to have surgery and may be as effective as standard treatment with midazolam in reducing preoperative anxiety.